When should I start taking a prenatal if I’m trying to conceive?

 Dr. Banafsheh Bayati

-Dr. Bayati is a board-certified Obstetrician/Gynecologist practicing in Santa Monica, California.
-She serves women from adolescence to menopause with an emphasis on preventative health and holistic care.
-Her passion is obstetrics.
-She resides in Santa Monica with her husband and three children.
+Dr. Banafsheh Bayati is a board-certified obstetrician-gynecologist practicing in Santa Monica, California, serving women from adolescence through menopause with an emphasis on preventative health and holistic care.
+She is a Medical Co-Founder of Perelel Health and a Menopause Society Certified Practitioner.